 Several rooms in the Dahlonega Gold Museum and exhibits, artifacts, and mining equipment tell the story of the gold discovery and Georgia’s nearly 200-year-old mining history.
 A 25-minute film describes the mining techniques, hardships and lifestyle of the gold prospectors.

-Adventure Tour.
-The wonderful 45-minute tour is led by knowledgeable guides and takes visitors 200 feet underground.
+The Consolidated Gold Mine offers a 45-minute Underground Adventure Tour that takes visitors 200 feet underground.
 The guides share tales of miners’ struggles and show the equipment used for underground mining.
 The mine operated from 1900 to 1906 and was probably the largest gold plant east of the Mississippi.
 It had a 120-stamp mill, a large chlorinator, a 500-foot tunnel, and numerous small buildings.
 The $18 tour admission includes a gold-panning sample with a gold-panning demonstration.
 The mine is located at 185 Consolidated Mine Road and is open seven days a week.
-For more information, visit www.consolidatedgoldmine.com or call 706-864-8473.

-Our next and last stop in Dahlonega was the Crisson Gold Mine.
-The mine is actually an open pit gold mine, established in 1847.
-It was commercially explored until the 1980’s.
+The Crisson Gold Mine is an open-pit gold mine, established in 1847.
+It was commercially explored until the 1980s.
 The mine started as a tunnel mining operation, with some hydraulic mining machinery in use.
-Once the old tunnels were dug out, it resulted in a new open-pit mining operation, which continues today.
+Once the old tunnels were dugout, it resulted in a new open-pit mining operation, which continues today.